 Notorious throughout Europe, Duncan was known for her financial woes, scandalous love life with many partners and affairs, and her tendency to enjoy a drink.

 She’d probably fit right in nowadays, but back in the 1900s was a bit of an odd duck.

 By the time of her death, her career was dwindling, as were her money and friendships; but she was still enjoying trysts with attractive Europeans.
 In fact, on the fateful night of her death, she jumped into the open-top car of French-Italian mechanic, Benoît Falchetto, silk scarf flowing behind her as she bade farewell to a friend telling her, laughingly, “I am off to love!”

-It was the last thing Isadora Duncan would ever say.
+They were the last words Isadora Duncan would ever say.

 As the car purred into life and pulled away from the kerb, her scarf became entangled in the wheel spokes and rear axle, abruptly tightening around her neck and pulling her from the car.

 It killed her instantly.